DrChooper/teaching/VariantCalling.md

     sourcedir=/mnt/s-ws/everyone/SCIEM401/Module_6_Variants
     ```
     - Ensure you are in your folder (check with `pwd`) which is something like `/mnt/s-ws/s-99`.
-    - make sure your folder contains the `Av.cp.final.fasta` file (reference genome)
+    - make sure your folder contains the `Av.cp.final.fasta` file (reference genome) e.g. go into the   `chloe` folder if you files are in there

 2. **Map Reads to the Reference Genome:**
     - Use `bbmap` to align the reads and generate BAM files.